Bal sabha boost confidence in children and reinforce positive life-long behaviour

 Photograph by Ananta Tudu

 Saraswati Majhi, 36, is a resident of Asanbani village and mother of two primary school-going children.
 She takes pride in talking about her children.
-She says her daughter Panasari, who is nine years old, insists she washes her hands every time before cooking.
+Her daughter Panasari, who is nine years old, insists that Saraswati washes her hands every time before cooking.
 Panasari helps her mother clean the kitchen once everyone at home has had their meals.
 Saraswati says her son Purushottam who is eleven years old, used to run out of the house earlier to urinate in the open.
 These days he only uses the toilet.
 Both her children insist on wearing clean clothes and comb their hair daily.
-Her children are members of a Bal Sabha called Bahajan Sishu Sangathana, in Asanbani village October 2021 from Saharapada block in Keonjhar district, formed in October 2021.
-Other parents too share Saraswati’s enthusiasm: Dasarathi Marandi, 35, father of Miki Marandi, 7, says his daughter does not allow anyone in the family to dip their hands into vessels of water as the water gets contaminated.
-Dasarathi feels that ever since Miki became a member of the Bal Sabha, she has started wearing clean clothes and cuts her nails regularly.
+Her children are members of a Bal Sabha called Bahajan Sishu Sangathana, in Asanbani village, Saharapada block in Keonjhar district.
+There are other parents who share the same enthusiasm as Saraswati.

-Being a member of the Bal Sabha gives them opportunities to engage in a range of activities within their village that also boosts their confidence and understanding of each other.
+Bal Sabha serves as institutional platforms for the holistic development of rural children.
+Being a member of the Bal Sabha gives them opportunities to engage in a range of activities within their village that also boosts their confdence and understanding of each other.
 The activities in a Bal Sabha are interactive and this includes singing, dancing, playing games, and attempting quizzes together.

 Children reading the story books from the mobile library.